benhurley/bigcigarguy/content/pages/index.md

       color: text-dark
     subtitle: ''
     text: >
-      From backyard parties to golf tournaments, we're ready and available to sponsor your next event.
+      From birthday parties to golf tournaments, we're ready and available to sponsor your next event.
 For large orders, wholesale pricing may be available.
     actions: